miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 examples, but not so verbose that they have to do everything as in the old version.
 Is this making sense?
 Please step in and give me your take on it.
 Use code examples when possible.

+---

+## o3's Initial Feedback

+> This is o3's open ended response after looking at the old and the new
+> codebases.

 **o3**: Here’s my take on it: